yangxvlin/comp90024-project2/frontend/README.md

 # Frontend
 ## Description
-Currently, front-end has succeeded in implementing homepage with kepler.gl.
+Currently, front-end has succeeded in implementing homepage with kepler.gl, and scenarios in the navbar can control the scenario display in the map(there are only 2 test data now for checking income scenario and  crime rate scenario, others have no test data).
 Tasks of next step are as follows:

     - [✅] hide kepler sidebar
     - [✅] import scenarios json file through navbar event and showing in the map